Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Our Approach: Stacked Gaussian Process Regression

 \subsection{Choice of the Sketching Matrix}

-The sketching matrix $\bP_n \in \mathbb{R}^{m \times p}$ embeds $p$-dimensional features $\bx_i$ into $m$ dimensions while not throwing away excessive amounts of information.
+The sketching matrix $\bP_n \in \mathbb{R}^{m \times p}$ embeds $p$-dimensional predictors $\bx_i$ into $m$ dimensions while not throwing away excessive amounts of information.
 The most popular linear embedding is obtained from the singular value decomposition (SVD) of $\bX=[\bx_1:\cdots:\bx_n]^T$, but they are problematic to estimate when $p>>n$.
-In contrast, random sketching matrices are often used to embed the high-dimensional features to a random subspace, and appropriate choices of the random matrices allow distances between samples to be approximately preserved \citep{li2017restricted}.
+In contrast, random sketching matrices are often used to embed the high-dimensional predictors to a random subspace, and appropriate choices of the random matrices allow distances between samples to be approximately preserved \citep{li2017restricted}.

-The direct application of sketching matrices on high-dimensional features is unappealing, as it constructs random linear combinations of many unimportant features, diminishing the signal in the analysis.
-As an alternative approach, we design a sketching matrix that constructs random linear combinations of features with the highest marginal association with the response.
-To identify these features, we perform nonparametric B-spline regression of $y_i$ onto each component of $\bx_i$ separately.
-The order of importance of the features is determined, in descending order, by the residual sum of squares of the marginal nonparametric regressions.
-Features with a residual sum of squares greater than a user-defined threshold are considered important features related to the response.
-We adopt a conservative threshold following \cite{fan2014nonparametric} to select a large superset of important features, which allows for joint contributions of features in explaining the response.
+The direct application of sketching matrices on high-dimensional predictors is unappealing, as it constructs random linear combinations of many unimportant predictors, diminishing the signal in the analysis.
+As an alternative approach, we design a sketching matrix that constructs random linear combinations of predictors with the highest marginal association with the response.
+To identify these predictors, we perform nonparametric B-spline regression of $y_i$ onto each component of $\bx_i$ separately.
+The order of importance of the predictors is determined, in descending order, by the residual sum of squares of the marginal nonparametric regressions. predictors with a residual sum of squares greater than a user-defined threshold are considered important predictors related to the response.
+We adopt a conservative threshold following \cite{fan2014nonparametric} to select a large superset of important predictors, which allows for joint contributions of predictors in explaining the response.